theborakompanioni/azure-docs.de-de/articles/hdinsight/hdinsight-hadoop-port-settings-for-services.md

 <properties
-pageTitle="Von HDInsight verwendete Ports | Azure"
+pageTitle="Ports used by HDInsight | Azure"
-description="Enthält eine Liste mit Ports, die von in HDInsight ausgeführten Hadoop-Diensten verwendet werden." services="hdinsight" documentationCenter="" authors="Blackmist"
+description="A list of ports used by Hadoop services running on HDInsight." services="hdinsight" documentationCenter="" authors="Blackmist"